By Kathryn Brunner, Founder of Musik at Home, LLC

 It can be done.
 You’ve got this, Momma!

-Musik at Home, LLC's early childhood music classes are the perfect onramp to piano lessons.
+Musik at Home's early childhood music classes are the perfect onramp to piano lessons.
 Your child's foundation in music literacy grows with each class experience to prepare your child for instrumental study.
 Join our membership here.

 Is your child ready for piano lessons now?
 Musik at Home is gearing up to open up LIVE virtual piano lessons.

 Do you need to purchase a piano for your home?
 Click here to find my top picks for a digital piano and a national resource for purchasing an acoustic piano.